BOAT-ocean-acoustics/boat-website/book/preliminary/index.md

 ## Computing environment

 All workshop tutorials and exercises will be in a browser-based [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) computing environment via [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/).
 We will provide a quick walk through in he beginning of the workshop to make sure everyone knows how to navigate this environment and look for help.
-If you are interested in trying this out beforehand, [follow this page to try Jupyter on your browser](https://docs.jupyter.org/en/latest/start/index.html).
+If you are interested in trying this out ahead of time, [follow this page to try Jupyter on your browser](https://docs.jupyter.org/en/latest/start/index.html).

 <!-- If you are interested in installing Jupyter on your own machine, checkout this page -->